 The Eucharist gives us the opportunity through Sacrament and Word to enter into the experience of God's presence in our lives.
-This is what gives us life, sustains us, and brings us into a closer relationship with Helps us grown in our faith and growth in discipleship.

-"The Eucharist, although it is the fullness of sacramental life, is not a prize for the perfect but a powerful medicine and nourishment for the weak."
+This is what gives us life, sustains us, and brings us life, is not a prize for the medicine and nourishment perfect but a powerful for the weak.